nicky-nym/nicky-nym.github.io/pages/cities.md

 On the bikeway streets, almost all cargo and packages would be carried in narrow, bike-sized vehicles.
 Cargo vehicles would include human-powered [cargo trikes](#cargo-trikes), electric-assist trikes, and fully electric [cargo vans](#cargo-vans), in both 3-wheel and 4-wheel flavors.
 Self-driving [delivery robots](#delivery-robots) could also work well, once that technology becomes reliable and cost-effective.

 Cargo trikes and cargo vans are fine for small package delivery, and for tasks involving lots of small items, such as keeping grocery stores and retail stores stocked.
 Even items as large as sofas and refridgerators are appropriate for small cargo vans.
 But, for larger items, the city needs other alternatives.
 The Impossible streets are intentionally designed to be large enough to accomodate objects such as standard 40-foot intermodal shipping containers, or the modular mast segments of a convential construction site tower crane.
 These wide loads would be the exception, not the rule, because they would take up two or three side-by-side lanes of the bikeway streets, which would inconvenience ordinary commuter traffic.
-If necessary, the Impossible streets are also large enough to accomodate full-sized city busses, or conventional full-sized trucks, all the way up to 18-wheeler tractor trailers.
+If necessary, the Impossible streets are also large enough to accomodate full-sized city buses, or conventional full-sized trucks, all the way up to 18-wheeler tractor trailers.